Vocational school: Canada

+Vocational training is also offered at the secondary level through specialized schools such as R.B.
+Russell Vocational High School in Winnipeg, which provide hands-on programs in automotive repair, culinary arts, construction, and other trades.

+In recent years, vocational education in Canada has expanded to include online and hybrid delivery models, enabling greater flexibility for adult learners and working professionals.

 United States

 In the United States, there is a very large difference between career college and vocational college.
 The term career college is generally reserved for post-secondary for-profit institutions.
 Conversely, vocational schools are government-owned or at least government-supported institutions, requiring two full years of study, and their credits are usually accepted elsewhere in the academic world.
 In some instances, charter academies or magnet schools may take the place of the final years of high school.
+Additionally, most schools offer off-campus buildings, or partner with vocational schools in order for students to gain a certificate, as well as gaining the needed credit to graduate.
+With the dual enrollment, the student would graduate with both their high school diploma, as well as their vocational certificate.

 Career colleges on the other hand are generally not government supported in any capacity, occupy periods of study less than a year, and their training and certifications are rarely recognized by the larger academic world.
 In addition, as most career colleges are private schools, this group may be further subdivided into non-profit schools and proprietary schools, operated for the sole economic benefit of their owners.

-As a result of this emphasis on the commercialization of education, a widespread poor reputation for quality was retained by a great number of career colleges for over promising what the job prospects for their graduates would actually be in their field of study upon completion of their program, and for emphasizing the number of careers from which a student could choose.
+As a result of this emphasis on the commercialization of education, a widespread poor reputation for quality was retained by a great number of career colleges for over promising what the job prospects for their graduates would be in their field of study upon completion of their program, and for emphasizing the number of careers from which a student could choose.

 Even though the popularity of career colleges has exploded in recent years, the number of government-sponsored vocational schools in the United States has decreased significantly.

 The Association for Career and Technical Education (ACTE) is the largest American national education association dedicated to the advancement of career and technical education or vocational education that prepares youth and adults for careers.

-Earlier vocational schools such as California Institute of Technology and Carnegie Mellon University have gone on to become full degree-granting institutions.
+Earlier vocational schools such as the California Institute of Technology and Carnegie Technical Schools (now known as Carnegie Mellon University) have gone on to become full degree-granting institutions.

 Central and Eastern Europe

-In Central and Eastern Europe, a vocational education is represented in forms of (professional) vocational technical schools often abbreviated as PTU, technical colleges (technikum) and technical high school.
+In Central and Eastern Europe, vocational education is represented in the forms of (professional) vocational technical schools often abbreviated as PTU, technical colleges (technikum) and technical high school.